Azure/AppService/_posts/2021-03-01-deploying-to-network-secured-sites-2.md

 ```
 {% endraw %}

 To use this workflow in your GitHub project, simply [create an Azure Service Principal](https://github.com/azure/login#configure-deployment-credentials) and save it as a secret named `AZURE_CREDENTIALS` in your repository.
 Finally, update the `WEBAPP`, `CONTAINER`, `GROUP`, and `ACCOUNT` environment variables with your desired resource names.
 By default, this workflow will run whenever a commit is pushed to the `main` or `master` branch.
 You can change this by updating the workflow triggers at the top of the yaml file.
+You can change the SAS token expiration time by changing the value of the `EXPIRY_TIME` variable at the top of the workflow.

 > The [`az webapp deploy`](https://docs.microsoft.com/cli/azure/ext/webapp/webapp?view=azure-cli-latest#ext_webapp_az_webapp_deploy) command is in the `webapps` extension as of March 2021, it will be included in the core CLI in future release.